clean-code-craft-tcq-1/test-for-analytics-ArulkumarSundaramoorthy/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-1. _enter a test
+3. Write a test case to test true notifications, when new report available
-1. _enter a test
+4. Write a test case to test false notifications
+5. Write a test case to test PDF report generated once in a week
+6. Test the record trends, if reading increasing continuously for 30 mins
+7. Test the Date & Time are correctly updating
+8. Write a test case to count the maximum breach
+9. Write a test case to count the minimum breach
+10. Write a test case to count combination of minimum & maximum breach
+11. Check the minimum breach from CSV
+12. Check the maximum breach from CSV

 (add more)